 12. Micky Ward: “Irish” Mickey Ward’s signature punch was an extremely effective left hook to the liver.
 Few boxers have relied so much on that single, debilitating weapon.

 11. Alexis Arguello: “The Explosive Thin Man” understood well the value of patiently digging hard blows to the midsection to wear the opponent down.
 A body punch wizard, Arguello often mixed head and body blows in the same combination.

 10. Mickey Walker: An extraordinary brawler and swarmer, the great “Toy Bulldog” broke down much heavier and bigger opponents with his non-stop body attack.

-8. Billy Petrolle: “The Fargo Express” was famed for his two-fisted body hammerings.
+8. Billy Petrolle: Tough and aggressive, “The Fargo Express” was famed for his two-fisted body hammerings, especially his left hook.

 6. Julio Cesar Chavez: The sound of “JCC” landing life-sapping body punches was a familiar one in the 1990’s as Julio’s fists buried themselves under the ribs of no fewer than 87 stoppage victims.

 5. Jake LaMotta: Bulling inside in his trademark fashion and absorbing punishment in the process, LaMotta constantly worked to get in close and batter the torsos of such champions as Marcel Cerdan and the great Sugar Ray Robinson.

 4. Tony Zale: They called him “The Man of Steel” and the moniker had much to do with his cast-iron determination to whack away at his opponent’s ribs, punishing fighters and methodically wearing them down with a two-fisted body attack.